-The Bylaws provide that the Board of Directors (the "Board") consists of nine directors until changed by the Board.
+The Bylaws provide that the Board of Directors (the "Board") consist of nine directors until changed by the Board.
+On March 23, 2012 the Board passed a resolution decreasing the size of the board to six directors, effective immediately prior to the Annual Meeting of Stockholders.
 The directors are regularly elected at each annual meeting of the stockholders, and each director shall hold office until his or her successor has been elected and qualified or until his or her earlier resignation or removal.

-The nine nominees, if elected at the Annual Meeting, will hold office until the next annual meeting of stockholders, or until an earlier stockholder meeting at which directors are elected, and until their respective successors are duly elected and qualified.
-The Board, based on the recommendations of the Nominating and Corporate Governance Committee, has nominated Win Westfall, Thomas D. Brisbin, Linda L. Heil, Raymond W. Holdsworth, W. Tracy Lenocker, Douglas J. McEachern, Keith W. Renken, Wayne Shelton and John M. Toups to serve as directors of the Company (each a "Nominee" and collectively, the "Nominees").
+The six nominees, if elected at the Annual Meeting, will hold office until the next annual meeting of stockholders, or until an earlier stockholder meeting at which directors are elected, and until their respective successors are duly elected and qualified.
+The Board has nominated Win Westfall, Thomas D. Brisbin, Raymond W. Holdsworth, Douglas J. McEachern, Keith W. Renken and John M. Toups to serve as directors of the Company (each a "Nominee" and collectively, the "Nominees").
 Each Nominee is currently serving as a director.
+W. Tracy Lenocker, Wayne Shelton and Linda L. Heil are currently serving as directors but are not Nominees.